 Mildly sweet, fragrant, and warm, the Eight Treasure Congee strengthens the Spleen and Stomach, tonifies Qi and Blood, and calms Spirit.

-This multi-grain porridge is perfect for cold winter mornings, post-workout snack, late-night supper, and especially comforting when nursing a cold.
+This multi-grain porridge is perfect for breakfast, post-workout snack, late-night supper, and especially comforting when nursing a cold.
 We love eating this with pickles and braised vegetables but it’s delicious on its own.

 As the name suggested - there are usually eight or more ingredients in this dish - the most common ones are below.Rice: Strengthens Spleen and Stomach, boosts Qi.
 High in calcium, iron, thiamin, pantothenic acid, folate, and vitamin E.

 Millet: Strengthens Spleen.
 Rich in protein, dietary fiber, several B vitamins and dietary minerals.

 Mung Bean: Clears heat, resolves toxins, reduces inflammation.
 Protein, dietary fiber, B complex especially folates, thiamin, pyridoxine, pantothenic acid, riboflavin, and niacin.

 Red or Adzuki Bean: Tonifies heart, calms the spirit, clears damp.
 Protein, dietary fiber, B-complex vitamins, particularly vitamin-B6 (pyridoxine), thiamin (vitamin B-1), pantothenic acid, riboflavin, and niacin.
 Wide range of minerals like iron, manganese, phosphorus, manganese, and potassium.

 Job's Tears: Benefits spleen and stomach, drains damp.
 High in protein, calcium, iron, potassium, and fiber.